PPBDS/tutorial.helpers/README.md

 ```
 ````

-#### Addins
+#### RStudio Addins

-In order to access the addins, load the package.
+In order to access the RStudio addins, load the package.
 See the [addins vignette](https://ppbds.github.io/tutorial.helpers/articles/addins.html) for details about their use.
+Positron does not support addins, but the vignette explains how to use the same tools from the Console.

-#### Getting Started with Tutorials
+#### Tutorials

-The package includes a tutorial, “Getting Started with Tutorials,” which provides an introduction to tutorials for beginning students.
-You should require your students to complete this tutorial if you are using **tutorial.packages** to create your own tutorials.
+The package includes two tutorials: “Tutorials in Positron” and “Tutorials in RStudio.”
+These provide an introduction to tutorials for beginning students.
+You should require your students to complete the tutorial associated with the IDE you are using if you are creating your own tutorials with **tutorial.helpers** package.